Due to disruptions related to COVID-19 and Zagreb’s recent earthquake, we are postponing the proposal submission deadline to April 30.

 The Fulbright Specialist Program provides short-term Fulbright grants abroad lasting between 2 and 6 weeks.
 Central to this program is the original Fulbright purpose of advancing mutual understanding, establishing long-term cooperation, and creating opportunities for institutional linkages.

-The Fulbright Specialist Program provides highly qualified U.S. academics and U.S. professionals (such as attorneys, business professionals, artists, journalists, scientists, economists, security experts, and public administration professionals) whose qualifications and experience are at the faculty or full professional-level with an opportunity to share their expertise by carrying out projects requested by host institutions abroad.
+The Fulbright Specialist Program (FSP) provides highly qualified U.S. academics and U.S. professionals whose credentials and experience are at the faculty or full professional level with an opportunity to share their expertise by carrying out projects requested by host institutions abroad.
+Specialists are frequently academics; however, professionals such as attorneys, journalists, scientists, economists, security experts, and experts in eligible fields (such as business, communications, public health, and public administration) often take part in the program as well.
 Specialists exchange knowledge, build capacity, and establish partnerships benefiting participants, institutions, and communities both in the United States and overseas.
-The Fulbright Specialist Program provides U.S. expertise and leadership and promotes long-term collaboration between U.S. and Croatian institutions through projects that align with Department of State goals and the priorities of foreign host institutions.
+The Fulbright Specialist Program provides U.S. expertise and leadership to overseas hosts and promotes long-term collaboration between U.S. and host country institutions through projects that align with U.S. Department of State goals and the priorities of foreign host institutions.

 Duration: The length of a Fulbright Specialist project must be a minimum of 14 days and a maximum of 42 days, including travel days and weekends.